Q: What are Express Lanes and how do they work?

 Q: How will drivers access the I-77 Express Lanes?

-A. The merge lanes are designed with safety in mind, providing plenty of room for drivers to enter and exit the express lanes using at least six designated points.
+A. The merge lanes are designed with safety in mind, providing plenty of room for drivers to enter and exit the express lanes using at least eight designated points.

 Q: Do I have to use the I-77 Express Lanes?

 A: The I-77 Express Lanes are an option for travelers who want more reliable travel times.
 Motorists can determine for themselves if the time that they will save traveling on the express lanes is worth the toll that they will pay to use them.
 Each driver can choose the combination of express lane and general purpose lane travel that is the best option for their trip.

 Q: How will tractor-trailers benefit from the I-77 Express Lanes?